 - Checking dimensions and adjustments

-- Application of the sealing gasket
+- Application of the sealant

-- Installation of the projecting window
+- Installation of the Push window

 - Adjustments and tests